mbalestrat/fortran/README.md

 fortran_intro
 =============

-Source codes and data files from the Introduction to Fortran training course.
+Source codes and data files from the Introduction to Fortran training course plus some extra bits.